 which can help equip previously certified teachers with the skills and knowledge in

-desired subject areas including American Studies, Classics, English, Humanities, Leadership, Philosophy, Politics and Theology.
+desired subject areas including American Studies, Classics, English, Humanities, Philosophy, Politics and Theology.
 Each area of study is informed by a unique sense of paideia, the education of the

 soul (by which the Greeks meant the basic self).